kovidgoyal/calibre/src/calibre/manual/develop.rst

 |app| is primarily developed on linux.
 You have two choices in setting up the development environment.
 You can install the
 |app| binary as normal and use that as a runtime environment to do your development.
 This approach is similar to that
 used in windows and OS X. Alternatively, you can install |app| from source.
 Instructions for setting up a development environment from source are in the INSTALL file in the source tree.
-Here we will address using the binary a runtime.
+Here we will address using the binary a runtime, which is the recommended method.

 Install the |app| using the binary installer.
 Then open a terminal and change to the previously checked out |app| code directory, for example::